lucassha/DevOps-Student-Roadmap/Blogs/Blog0.md

 One of the most overwhelming and daunting factors of DevOps is **HOW MANY TOOLS AND BUZZWORDS THERE ARE**.

-For example, let's take a look at this post from [r/devops](https://www.reddit.com/r/devops/comments/77dwxd/i_feel_dirty/), which is currently one of the highest upvoted posts for the year ([ask for permission on this](https://www.reddit.com/r/devops/comments/77dwxd/i_feel_dirty/)).
+For example, let's take a look at this post from [r/devops (courtesy of u/StephanXX)](https://www.reddit.com/r/devops/comments/77dwxd/i_feel_dirty/), which is currently one of the highest upvoted posts for the year.

 ```
 I have to confess to how dirty I feel.